Dual Graduate Degree Program with Genetic Counseling

 Admissions

 Applications to this dual-degree program are handled by the Genetic Counseling program.
-Applicants should indicate in their application that they are interested in pursuing the dual-degree program and should address their interest in both degrees in their personal statement.
+Applicants should indicate in their application that they are interested in pursuing the dual-degree program and should address their interest in both degrees in their academic statement.
 Please follow the GC program's guidelines for letters of recommendation.
-A letter specifically addressing your interest in bioethics and/or the medical humanities and your ability to do graduate-level humanities work is encouraged but not required.
+A letter that addresses your interest in bioethics and/or the medical humanities and your ability to do graduate-level humanities work is encouraged but not required.
 If you have questions about the Medical Humanities & Bioethics program specifically, please contact MHB Graduate Program Coordinator Bryan Morrison.
 For all other questions, please contact the Genetic Counseling program.

 Tuition